 Confidential first conversation

 Tell us your situation.
 We respond within one business day.
-The first conversation is free, with no obligation.
+The first conversation is free and carries no obligation.
 We will not contact your lender, command, or anyone else without your explicit permission.

 How heroSOLD fits in